 Every year, wildfires burn millions of acres of land across North America.
 With the severity, occurrence, and cost of wildfires increasing every year, the aftermath of these catastrophes, which can include devastating impacts to soils and vegetation, is resulting in an evolving environmental disaster.
 In this paper, we will discuss mudslides and debris flows caused by wildfires, impacts of mudslides and debris flows on structures, and outline what can be done to control and mitigate soil erosion and other environmental issues after wildfires.

 We discuss this in more detail in our whitepaper.

 An Overview of Mudslides and Debris Flow

-The severity, occurrence and economic impacts of wildfires is increasing every year.
+The severity, occurrence, and economic impacts of wildfires are increasing every year.
 This increase brings substantial risks for mudslides and debris flows in affected areas.
-Following a wildfire or mudslide/debris flow, it is important to seek advice from geotechnical, civil and structural engineers who can evaluate soil conditions and assess affected foundations, structures and infrastructure, in addition to recommending corrective techniques to reduce future risks.
+Following a wildfire or mudslide/debris flow, it is important to seek advice from geotechnical, civil, and structural engineers who can evaluate soil conditions and assess affected foundations, structures, and infrastructure, in addition to recommending corrective techniques to reduce future risks.

 Environmental Effects After a Wildfire